-- Element 5.1 Special education professionals teaching students who are deaf, hard of hearing, or deaf-blind consider an individual's abilities, interests, learning environments, and cultural and linguistic factors in the selection, development, and adaptation of learning experiences for individuals with hearing impairments.
-Element 5.2 Special education professionals teaching students who are deaf, hard of hearing, or deaf-blind use technologies to support instructional assessment, planning, and delivery for individuals with hearing impairments.
-Element 5.3 Special education professionals teaching students who are deaf, hard of hearing, or deaf-blind use technologies to support instructional assessment, planning, and delivery for individuals with hearing impairments.
-Element 5.3 Special education professionals teaching students who are deaf, hard of hearing, or deaf-blind are familiar with augmentative and alternative - hearing, or deaf-blind are familiar with augmentative and alternative communication systems and a variety of assistive technologies to support the communication and learning of individuals with hearing impairments.
-Element 5.4 Special education professionals teaching students who are deaf, hard of - Element 5.4 Special education professionals teaching students who are deat, hard of hearing, or deaf-blind use strategies to enhance language development and communication skills of individuals with hearing impairments. - Element 5.5 Special education professionals teaching students who are deaf, hard of hearing, or deaf-blind develop and implement a variety of education and transition plans for individuals with hearing impairments across a wide range of settings and different learning experiences in collaboration with individuals, families, and teams. - Element 5.6 Special education professionals teaching students who are deaf, hard of hearing, or deaf-blind teach to mastery and promote generalization of learning. - Element 5.7 Special education professionals teaching students who are deaf, hard of hearing, or deaf-blind teach cross-disciplinary knowledge and skills such as critical thinking and problem solving to individuals with hearing impairments.
+- Element 5.1 Special education professionals teaching students who are deaf, hard of hearing, or deaf-blind consider an individual's abilities, interests, learning environments, and cultural and linguistic factors in the selection, development, and adaptation of learning experiences for individuals with hearing impairments. - Element 5.2 Special education professionals teaching students who are deaf, hard of hearing, or deaf-blind use technologies to support instructional assessment, planning, and delivery for individuals with hearing impairments. - Element 5.3 Special education professionals teaching students who are deaf, hard of hearing, or deaf-blind are familiar with augmentative and alternative communication systems and a variety of assistive technologies to support the communication and learning of individuals with hearing impairments. - Element 5.4 Special education professionals teaching students who are deaf, hard of hearing, or deaf-blind use strategies to enhance language development and communication skills of individuals with hearing impairments. - Element 5.5 Special education professionals teaching students who are deaf, hard of hearing, or deaf-blind develop and implement a variety of education and transition plans for individuals with hearing impairments across a wide range of settings and different learning experiences in collaboration with individuals, families, and teams. - Element 5.6 Special education professionals teaching students who are deaf, hard of hearing, or deaf-blind teach to mastery and promote generalization of learning. - Element 5.7 Special education professionals teaching students who are deaf, hard of hearing, or deaf-blind teach cross-disciplinary knowledge and skills such as critical thinking and problem solving to individuals with hearing impairments.